Quentin Laurent

-Quentin Laurent (born 6 October 1989) is a Belgian professional footballer who plays for Rebecq in the Belgian Division 2 as a centre-back.
+Quentin Laurent (born 6 October 1989) is a Belgian professional footballer who plays as a centre-back for Belgian Division 3 club RCS Brainois.

 Career

 On 16 March 2021, Laurent signed with Rebecq in the Belgian Division 2.
 He moved there from Olympic Charleroi, where he had played between 2019 and 2021.
 Earlier, he had represented Châtelet, Tubize, and KSC Grimbergen.

 Laurent made his debut for Rebecq on 28 August 2021 in a 1–0 league win over Stockay-Warfusée.

+In April 2022, Laurent joined Belgian Division 3 club RCS Brainois.